Up for Sale

 This successful "white glove" auction netted €372,000.
 All 259 works collected by the famous dynasty of Lyon bibliophiles found buyers.

-Félix Marcilhac, a great name in Art Deco has gone
+Félix Marcilhac, a Great Name in Art Deco, has Passed Away

 It is the end of an era.
 On 28 January, Félix Marcilhac, 78, died while napping at home in Marrakech with his German shepherd, César, at his side.…